Is there an auditory equivalent of hindsight—hindhearing, maybe?

 If so, I suppose it’s also 20/20.

 I thought that was all for fun.
-Now, looking back, I can see exactly why audio makes all the difference when learning a language.
+Now, looking back, I can see exactly why learning spanish with audio makes a huge difference to your fluency—and by the end of this post, you’ll understand the magical teaching powers of audio, too.

 Why Choose Audio as a Spanish Learning Tool?